EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 - Existing generic AI tools (ChatGPT, etc.) cannot be used directly for this because the source documents are sensitive/internal and cannot be uploaded to third-party services.

 ## 3. Project Objectives
+- Provide a centralized, offline knowledge base of policies, advisories, CTDISR controls, and asset inventories, organized by category.